 5.1 Return of Company Materials.
 Return of Company Materials.
 No later than three (3) business days following the termination of Executive's employment for any reason, Executive shall (a) return to the Company, and shall not retain in any form or media of expression, all Company and Affiliate property that is then in Executive's possession, custody or control, including, without limitation, all keys, access cards, credit cards, computer hardware and software, documents, records, policies, marketing information, design information, specifications and plans, data base information and lists, passcodes and any other property or information that Executive has or had relating to the Company or any Affiliate (whether those materials are in paper or computer-stored form), and including but not limited to any documents containing, summarizing, or describing any Confidential Information; and (b) after returning all electronic records to Company, Executive shall delete all personal copies Executive has of any electronic records or documents of Company and shall not, at any time in the future, seek to recover or permit recovery of any such deleted files unless requested by Company or required by law.
-After the termination of employment, Executive shall not access, and shall not make any attempt to access, any Company electronic system or documents, including but not limited to networks, computers, servers, source code, storage, or email.
+After the termination of employment, Executive shall not access, and shall not make any attempt to access, any Company electronic system or documents, including but not limited to networks, computers, source code, storage, or email.
 If Executive has any questions about the scope or applicability of this paragraph, Executive agrees to contact the Chief Executive Officer.
 Upon the Company's request, Executive will sign a sworn certification, in a form acceptable to the Company, verifying that Executive has returned all Company property, including any Confidential Information and copies thereof, and has complied with this Section 5.1.
-Compliance with this Section 5.1 shall be a condition of receiving any Severance Payment described in Section 3.2.
+Compliance with this Section 5.1 shall be a condition of receiving any Severance Payment described inSection 3.2.

 5.3 Executive Assistance.
 During the Employment Term and for a period of six (6) months thereafter, Executive shall, upon reasonable notice, furnish the Company with such information as may be in Executive's possession or control, and cooperate with the Company in connection with any litigation, claim, or other dispute in which the Company or any of its Affiliates is or may become a party.
 The Company shall reimburse Executive for all reasonable out-of-pocket expenses incurred by Executive in fulfilling Executive's obligations under this Section 5.2.
-In addition, if the Company requests such assistance after termination of Executive's employment and such assistance requires that Executive provide assistance other than limited, periodic telephone assistance, the Company will compensate Executive on an hourly basis at the hourly rate Executive received at the date of termination of her employment, except that the Company shall not compensate Executive in exchange for any testimony in connection with any litigation or quasi-litigation proceeding, without regard to whether such testimony is beneficial or detrimental to the Company or its Affiliates.
+In addition, if the Company requests such assistance after termination of Executive's employment and such assistance requires that Executive provide assistance of ther than limited, periodic telephone assistance, the Company shall not compensate Executive in exchange for any testimony in connection with any litigation or quasi-litigation proceeding.
+Executive shall provide truthful testimony in any litigation or quasi-litigation proceeding, without regard to whether such testimony is beneficial or detrimental to the Company or its Affiliates.